 Though there are several ways to use Windows XP on Windows 10 and 11, using it with the pre-installed image for VirtualBox adds many advantages.
-To make things easy, we prepared a Windows XP image with VirtualBox guest additions.
-It will allow you to attach and use on the latest computer quickly.
+We prepared a Windows XP image with VirtualBox guest additions to make things easy.
+It will allow you to attach and use the latest computer quickly.

-You can avoid downloading the correct ISO file, doing every installations step (Unfortunately, the Windows XP installations takes a longer time) and additional steps by using this pre-installed image.
+You can avoid downloading the correct ISO file, doing every installation step (Unfortunately, the Windows XP installations take a longer time) and additional steps by using this pre-installed image.

-You may have unique reasons to have Windows XP on the Windows 11 computer.
+You may have unique reasons to have Windows XP on VirtualBox with Windows 11.
 It could be something you need to check the old legacy applications, play games that support only Windows XP, or open a file that can work only on Win XP.
-In any of the above cases, using Windows XP as a VirtualBox pre-installed image will be handy.
+Using Windows XP as a VirtualBox pre-installed image (VDI file) will be handy in any of the above cases.

 System Requirements

-If you are using Windows 11 or 10, we believe you have the latest suitable hardware.
+We believe you have the latest suitable hardware if you are using Windows 11 or 10.
 It will definitely run Windows XP on it with Oracle VirtualBox.

-How to Download Windows XP Preinstalled VirtualBox Image and use it on Windows 11?
+Download Windows XP Preinstalled VirtualBox Image and use it on Windows 11.

 1) Make sure you have the latest Oracle VirtualBox application.
 It is a desktop virtualization software you can download from the official website here.